Last Updated on May 14, 2021

 Cecilia Katz is a makeup artist, YouTuber and Instagrammer based in Argentina.
 As an enthusiastic influencer who loves to review new products, people rely on Cecilia for her honestly and thorough reviews.
-Cecilia says she loves being an influencer and feels very fortunate.
+Cecilia says she loves being a cosmetics influencer and feels very fortunate.
 You can follow Cecilia on YouTube, where she posts makeup tutorials, or on Instagram in addition to Facebook and Twitter.

 Can you tell us how you got your start as a makeup artist?